-Assumption Source MAG Models Next Scheduled Update Vehicle Miles of Travel MAG's Activity Based Model is based on the Coordinated Travel Regional Activity Based Modeling Platform (CT- RAMP2) family of Activity Based Models for travel demand forecasting.
+Assumption Source MAG Models Next Scheduled Update Vehicle Miles of Travel MAG's Activity Based Model is based on the Coordinated Travel Regional Activity Based Modeling Platform (CT-RAMP2) family of Activity Based Models for travel demand forecasting.
 The calibration work for the major components of the Activity Based Model has been completed.
 Datasets used in the model calibration process include 2017 Household and Establishment surveys and the 2019 transit on-board survey.
 In addition, 2013-2017 ACS PUMS and MAG socioeconomic data are also used to generate a synthetic population which is input to the Activity Based Model.
-Activity Based Model components such as long-term choice for mandatory activity (work and school) location models, day- level models for activity participation, tour formation, and other tour and trip detail models such as time-of-day choice and mode choice were recalibrated based on the 2017 Household Travel Survey and the 2019 transit on-board survey.
+Activity Based Model components such as long-term choice for mandatory activity (work and school) location models, day-level models for activity participation, tour formation, and other tour and trip detail models such as time-of-day choice and mode choice were recalibrated based on the 2017 Household Travel Survey and the 2019 transit on-board survey.
 The truck model was recalibrated based on the 2017 ATRI data, 2015 StreetLight data and 2013 Transearch data.
-MAG Travel Demand Models MAG is in the process of conducting a new regional household travel survey to capture behavioral shifts triggered in the post-pandemic era that may impact activity and travel behavior in the region.
+Demand Models MAG is in the process of conducting a new regional household travel survey to capture behavioral shifts triggered in the post-pandemic era that may impact activity and travel behavior in the region.
 The survey will be conducted until the end of the calendar year 2024.
 Updates to the MAG forecasting models will be initiated as soon as sufficient survey data is collected.
 The external travel model was recalibrated in 2014 based on regional growth projections for Arizona and neighboring states.
 Incremental updates and improvements were introduced to the model to reflect network changes, socioeconomic forecast changes, and changes in the traffic zone system.
 MAG conducted a comprehensive revalidation of the Activity Based Model using 2018-2019 traffic counts and 2018 speed

-TABLE 2 (CONTINUED).LATEST PLANNING ASSUMPTIONS FOR SUN CORRIDOR MPO CONFORMITY DETERMINATIONS FOR THE MAG TRANSPORTATION MODELING DOMAIN COVERING MARICOPA AND PINAL COUNTIES
+TABLE 2 (CONTINUED).
+LATEST PLANNING ASSUMPTIONS FOR SUN CORRIDOR MPO CONFORMITY DETERMINATIONS FOR THE MAG TRANSPORTATION MODELING DOMAIN COVERING MARICOPA AND PINAL COUNTIES

 Assumption Source MAG Models Next Scheduled Update data.
 The overall calibration year for the model is 2018 and the latest base year based on a comprehensive validation is 2018.
 Speeds The highway models were validated using peak season average speed based on 50 million traffic speed records purchased from HERE for calendar year 2018 and also compared to a similar data set purchased in the same year.
 MAG Travel Demand Models Commercial travel speed data are acquired by MAG periodically to validate the transportation models.
 MAG also utilizes commercial speed data for future estimation and model calibration purposes.
-MAG is acquiring new speed data that will be required for the validation to the new base year processes.
+MAG has acquired new speed data required for the ongoing model calibration and validation to the new base year.
+This calibration process will continue once the new regional household travel survey in completed, and the MAG forecasting models are updated based on the survey.
 MAG has also collaborated with ADOT and capitalized on ADOT commercial speed data contracts.
-Vehicle Registrations For this conformity analysis, the January 2020 vehicle registration data provided by ADOT will be used as the input data.
-The January 2020 source type populations for passenger cars and light-duty trucks will be adjusted to reflect the MOVES3.1 default ratios.
-MOVES3.1 MAG is in the process of developing a methodology for decoding and classifying the latest available vehicle identification number data available from ADOT for future conformity determinations.
+Vehicle Registrations For this conformity analysis, the 2023 vehicle registration data provided by ADOT in January 2024 were used as MOVES source population, age distribution, and Alternative Vehicle Fuel and Technology (AVFT) input data by decoding the vehicle identification numbers (VIN) and classifying them into MOVES source types using the scripts developed by ERG.
+MOVES3.1 MAG will decode the latest VIN registration data provided by ADOT for MOVES source types and AVFT data for future conformity determinations.
 Implementation Measures Latest implementation status of commitments in prior SIPs.
 N/A Updated for every conformity analysis.